kevinchanty/hrms-penguin/readme.md

 ## TO DO:

-- Prompt for employee number
-- Executable
+- Change hrmsCore into promise base
 - Check amend record
 - Check attendance record
 - Check day of date